yalemethods/SOP/README.md

 It's slightly tricky to build the complete SOP on Windows.
 It might be smarter to focus on single chapters and let someone else do the final build.
 It should, however, be possible with some effort.

 First, you need to install a UNIX-like enviroment.
-Several alternatives that should work.
+There's several alternatives that should work.
 E.g., [Cygwin](https://cygwin.com), [MinGW](http://www.mingw.org), [Mingw-w64](http://mingw-w64.org/doku.php/start) and [WSL](https://msdn.microsoft.com/commandline/wsl/about).

-In most cases, the UNIX enviroment includes `make`.
+In most cases, the UNIX enviroment you installed includes `make`.
 If not, you need to install it.
 See, e.g., the [GNUwin32 project](http://gnuwin32.sourceforge.net/packages/make.htm).

 See [Pandoc's website](http://pandoc.org/installing.html#windows) on how to install `pandoc` and `pandoc-citeproc`.

 Finally, the two main TeX distributions for windows is [MiKTeX](https://miktex.org) and [TeX Live](http://tug.org/texlive/windows).